discord-gungnir/react/README.md

 ### `useTimeout`

-Creates a timeout that cancels itself when the component is unmounted.
-3rd arg is a dependency list.
+Creates a timeout that cancels itself when the component is unmounted.\
+3rd arg is the dependency list.
 ```ts
 useTimeout(() => {
   console.log("1 second timeout");